 Few computational tools exist to assist designers during the conceptual phase of design, and design success is often heavily weighted on personal experience and innate ability.
 Many well-known methods (e.g. brainstorming, intrinsic and extrinsic searches, and morphological analysis) are designed to stimulate a designer's creativity, but ultimately still rely heavily on individual bias and experience.
 Under the premise that quality designs comes from experienced designers, experience in the form of design knowledge is extracted from existing products and stored for reuse in a web-based repository.
 This paper presents an automated concept generation tool that utilizes the repository of existing design knowledge to generate and evaluate conceptual design variants.
 This tool is intended to augment traditional conceptual design phase activities and produce numerous feasible concepts early in the design process.

-C. R. Bryant et al., "A Computational Technique for Concept Generation," ASME 2005 International Design Engineering Technical Conferences & Computers and Information in Engineering Conference, American Society of Mechanical Engineers (ASME), Jan 2005.
+C. R. Bryant et al., "A Computational Technique for Concept Generation," Proceedings of the ASME 2005 International Design Engineering Technical Conferences & Computers and Information in Engineering Conference (2005, Long Beach, CA), American Society of Mechanical Engineers (ASME), Sep 2005.

 Mechanical and Aerospace Engineering

 Keywords and Phrases

 Concept Generation; Design Tools; Functional Basis; Functional Models